cocoahuke/printf_gen/README.md

 |![](sample4.png)|
 | ---- |

 The last output is what you need :)
-Just reminded: put as many strings as possible together
+Remind again: put as many strings as possible together for saving storage space

 ## Usage